 Mental Health

-Fear: it’s paralyzing.
-It can be all-consuming.
-It can chain us to our current circumstances.
-It can also initiate a fight response.
+Fear is paralyzing and all-consuming.
+It can chain us to our current circumstances and initiate a fight-or-flight response.

 Both responses are animalistic.
 We all know about the flight or fight response.
 But what if we chose to say no to fear?

 The voice of fear is strong.
-It has an overwhelming presence that leaves us with our heart beating fast, our palms slick with sweat, and our mind not even trusting its own thoughts.
+Its overwhelming presence leaves us with our hearts beating fast, our palms slick with sweat, and our minds not even trusting their own thoughts.
 It is a force that can whisper in the wind or shout in a storm.

-It makes us feel as though we cannot stand up to its might, and yet a simple two letter word can cause fear’s voice to instantly mute.
-If only I knew that long ago.
+It makes us feel as though we cannot stand up to its might, yet a simple two-letter word can instantly muffle fear’s voice.
+If only I had known that long ago.

 Fear left me defeated for years.